Last Updated on 11 October 2024 by Cycloscope

 Taroko Gorge should be included in any Taiwan itinerary, no matter what.
 When we first researched online this famous Taiwan point of interest we weren’t impressed by the pictures, and almost decided to skip it, we couldn’t have been wronger.

-The truth is, it’s very difficult to capture the magnificence of Taroko Gorge on picture, the cliffs are so tall they will not fit even in the widest lens.
+The truth is, it’s very difficult to capture the magnificence of Taroko Gorge in a picture, the cliffs are so tall they will not fit even in the widest lens.

 There are several hike opportunities in Taroko, some short ones, and a couple of very spectacular long trails, which require applying for a special permit in advance, be warned.